SergioIsntreal/Ammo_UI/README.md

 3. Right click `Bullet UI` -> `UI` -> `Image`, rename as 'Bullet'.

 4. Drag and drop your bullet and empty png's to the `assets` window.
-For both png's and change the `Texture Type` from 'Default' to 'Sprite (2D and UI).
+For both png's you'll need to change the `Texture Type` from 'Default' to 'Sprite (2D and UI).
 Scroll down and click `Apply`.

 ![image](https://github.com/user-attachments/assets/d8047131-c4bb-4773-bf1a-ac8404208b61)